A new British documentary explores the impact of Covid-19 on sex work

 At this point in the journey of our documentary, we knew it was never going to be the same film we had planned before Covid-19.
 It was also clear that the pandemic had only strengthened the discrimination sex workers face on a daily basis.

 It is currently legal to sell and purchase sex in the United Kingdom.
 However, there are a number of laws which still restrict safe sex work.
-For example, brothel keeping is illegal, with “brothel” being any establishment or private housing which has more than one sex worker.
+For example, brothel keeping is illegal, with a “brothel” being any establishment or private housing which has more than one sex worker.
 There is also a looming fear from the sex worker organisations in the UK that the Nordic Model, a legal framework first introduced in Sweden, will be adopted here too.
 This framework means that while it is legal to sell sex, it is illegal to purchase it.
 This creates more dangerous situations for sex workers as it implies clients who still purchase sex works are individuals willing to break the law.
 The Nordic system is being installed in many countries: France adopted it in 2016, Ireland in 2017 and Israel in 2018.

 For many supporters of the Nordic Model, decriminalisation of the client means more danger for sex workers and less agency.
 But as we’ve seen before, the depiction of sex workers as victims deprived of their agency is harmful, specifically in these scenarios.

 According to the sex workers who took part in the documentary, full decriminalisation, where both the buying and selling is legal, is one of the safest legal solutions for sex workers.
 For example, in June 2003, New Zealand decriminalised sex work.
 During Covid-19, sex workers had access to emergency wage benefits.
-To be legally recognized as a worker by the State has tremendous benefits for the safety of sex workers.
+To be legally recognised as a worker by the State has tremendous benefits for the safety of sex workers.
 This is the reference model that sex worker organisations in the UK are fighting for.

 “As a sex worker, your work is an exchange of labour… It’s transactional… And this is what happens in the world every goddamn day,” Clare reminds us.